sn0914r/sn0914r/README.md

 ## About Me

-Hi, I'm Sivananda Reddy, a frontend developer from India (puttur, Andhrapradesh), currently learning React JS I'm constantly learning and exploring new tools and frameworks to stay updated with the latest industry trends.
+Hi, I'm Sivananda Reddy, a frontend developer from India, currently learning React JS I'm constantly learning and exploring new tools and frameworks to stay updated with the latest industry trends.

 ## My Skills